citp/privacy-policy-historical/m/ma/man/manta.com.md

 In the My Profile area on Manta, you have the following choices:

   * You may review, enhance, add, change or delete such information in the My Profile area.
+  * You may choose to make your member profile available to search engines through the My Profile area.
   * You may control how other users may send you messages.
   * You may change your settings to control visibility on Manta.
   * You may remove all information about you and your business by cancelling your account by sending a request to [help@manta.com](mailto:help@manta.com).
 We will use commercially reasonable efforts to block access to your information upon termination of your account; however, you understand and agree that certain information may be retained by us as part of our standard back up and archiving process.

-In order to help prevent your personal information from being viewed by others, you will be required to sign in with your credentials (example, a user ID or e-mail address and password).
-The appropriate method(s) for accessing your personal information will depend on which sites or services you are using.

-You can make or change your choices about receiving offerings from us or our partners by going to http://www.manta.com/profile/newsletters.
+You can make or change your choices about receiving offerings from us or our partners by going to <http://www.manta.com/profile/newsletters>.
 Any e-mails that you receive that contain marketing promotions will provide an option to remove your name from future mailings; provided, however, you understand and agree that this exclusion does not apply to notices we provide you about your Manta services.

 ## Cookies, Advertising Networks